bookofproofs/bookofproofs.github.io/_sources/history/19th-century/konig-denes.md

 * However, he published the 'Theorem of König' in a Hungarian paper of 1916 and also in a German paper Über Graphen und ihre Anwendung auf Determinantentheorie und Mengenlehre Ⓣ(On graphs and their application to the theory of determinants and set theory) in the same year.
 * König's use of graphs to give a simpler proof of a determinant result of Georg Frobenius seems to have led to some hostility between the two men.
 * Frobenius's reducible determinant theorem was published in 1912 while König's simpler proof, in terms of the perfect matchings of a certain bipartite graph, appeared in 1915 in his paper Line systems and determinants (Hungarian).
-* König's father, Gyula König, died in 1913.
 * It was not only Gyula König who was interested in set theory, however, for Dénes König also made some important contributions to the topic.
 * Forms of this lemma appear in König's papers of 1926 and one of 1927, namely Über eine Schlussweise aus dem Endlichen ins Unendliche Ⓣ(On an inference from the finite to infinity) which is entirely devoted to the infinity lemma.
 * to König's great credit, he had been able to isolate the lemma and to understand its wide applicability.
 * König's book, Theorie der endlichen und unendlichen Graphen Ⓣ(Theory of finite and infinite graphs), was published in 1936, and was a major factor in the growth of interest in graph theory worldwide.
 * It was reprinted by Chelsea in 1950 and even though many texts on the subject have appeared since then, König's book remains one which is still frequently cited.
-* Many of the topics dealt with by König are to be found in almost any text on the subject, for example, Euler trails, Hamiltonian cycles, mazes, trees, directed graphs and factorisations, but unlike many later authors, König considers infinite as well as finite graphs.
 * As well as the translation, the English edition contains a 43-page Commentary by W S Tutte and a Biographical sketch of König by Tibor Gallai.
 * In the former, Tutte summarises, chapter by chapter, the material treated by König and also discusses later developments, so providing an historical perspective on König's work.
 * In the Preface to his 1936 book, König discusses whether graph theory is a branch of topology or a branch of combinatorics.